jjjxia/jjjxia.github.io/_pages/cv.md

 * Summer 2025: Research Assistant
   * Purdue University
   * Duties included:
-    - Extended the Soufflé Datalog engine to support probabilistic and evidence semantics to support probabilistic computations as a high-performance alternative to Problog using C++.
+    - Extended Soufflé Datalog engine with probabilistic and evidence semantics as a high-performance alternative to Problog using C++.
-    - Implemented the task of Marginal Probability Computations in Soufflé.
+    - Implemented Marginal Probability Computations in Soufflé.
-    - Integrated Sentential Decision Diagram (SDD) into Soufflé to perform Weighted Model Counting (WMC); optimized Binary Decision Diagram (BDD) variable orderings and SDD vtree structures for efficiency.
+    - Integrated Sentential Decision Diagram (SDD) into Soufflé for Weighted Model Counting (WMC); optimized Binary Decision Diagram (BDD) variable orderings and SDD vtree structures for efficiency.
     - Built benchmarks and evaluated performance against existing Problog implementations on multiple datasets.
     - Co-first author on a paper in preparation for CAV 2026; collaborator on a paper in preparation for OOPSLA 2026.